phasorpy.phasor#

 Method used for center calculation:

-nan_safe (bool, optional) – Ensure method is applied to same elements of input arrays.
-By default, distribute NaNs among input arrays before applying method.
-May be disabled if phasor coordinates were filtered by
+nan_safe (bool, optional) – Ensure that method is applied to same elements of input arrays.
+By default, NaNs are distributed among input arrays before applying method.
+This may be disabled if the phasor coordinates were previously filtered by

 - Returns: